Prepare for external corporate audit in the US

 Preparing for an external corporate audit involves comprehensive legal actions to ensure full compliance of internal documentation, corporate processes, and reporting with US auditing standards.
-For businesses, this is not just a requirement from investors or regulators, but also a risk management and reputation protection tool.
+For businesses, this is not just a requirement from investors or regulators, but also a key part of audit preparation meaning, helping to protect reputation and reduce financial and legal risks.
+Understanding how to prepare for an external audit is essential to ensure that all departments meet compliance expectations and operate transparently - and we will help with this!

 Legal support covers:

-- Compliance review of internal policies (e.g., compliance policies, risk management);
+- Compliance review of internal policies (e.g., compliance policies, risk management).
+Knowing how to prepare audit checklist also helps ensure company is ready for both internal and external checks;

 - Contract analysis (with clients, suppliers, investors);

-- Assessment of corporate governance and board composition compliance;
+- Assessment of corporate governance and board composition compliance in line with best practices and external auditor evaluation checklist criteria;

-- Review of information disclosures to regulatory bodies and investors;
+- Review of information disclosures to regulatory bodies and investors, a key step within any external audit preparation checklist;

 The result is a report identifying risks, recommendations for addressing violations, and readiness for audit without legal consequences.